LJPZebra/OLU/Fiber_coupling.md

 *	eventually a telescope to adjust the beam diameter for optimal coupling
 *	a differential xyz-translation stage (Thorlabs MAX355D/M) to position the fiber outlet precisely into the focal point of the coupling lens.
 *	Two coupling mirrors to align the laser with the fiber axis.
 *	a dichroic that is transparent for the infrared laser but reflexs the visible spectrum .
 This will allow coupling in addition a visible laser into the same fiber.
+Alternatively, you can also use a dichroic transparent for the visible laser and reflecting the infrared light.
+Both configurations will work.
 *	Two coupling mirrors to align the visible laser into the fiber.

 ![Photo_FiberCoupling](https://user-images.githubusercontent.com/38736127/177211832-9b103593-d3d3-4efb-b24c-df840a2f0456.png)